horejsek/python-sqlpuzzle/README.markdown

 ### Aliases

-Almost everywhere, where aliases makes sense, you can use this:
+Everywhere, where aliases makes sense, you can use this.

 ```python
 sqlpuzzle.select('id', ('name', 'users name'), ('age', 'how old user is'))